Wing

 The team completed their first real-world deliveries in 2014 in rural Queensland, Australia where they successfully transported a first-aid kit, candy bars, dog treats, and water to farmers.
 Then in September 2016, the team delivered burritos to students at Virginia Tech in what was, at the time, the largest and longest drone delivery test on U.S. soil.
 Food was a great early test case for Wing’s technology because it’s fragile and temperature sensitive and therefore needs to be delivered quickly and carefully.

 In 2017, the team focused on refining how the delivery drones transport packages directly to suburban yards.
 They completed hundreds of deliveries to the yards of several homes in the Australian Capital Territory and Queanbeyan regions of Australia.
 The goal was to determine how to find the best route to a home and how to find a safe delivery spot in the yard.
-The Wing team is continuously learning how drone delivery might be useful in people’s everyday lives by transporting meals, groceries, medicine, and even spare car parts in the event of a breakdown.
+The Wing team is continuously learning how drone delivery is useful in people’s everyday lives by transporting meals, groceries, and medicine.

 The Wing Delivery Drone